BehzadShayegh/constant-properties-protector/README.md

-# Abstract Object Decorator Package
+# Constant Properties Protector Package

 With the help of this module, you can protect some of properties in a class.
 Protecting means avoiding to change them but keep them in publicly available.